DmitrySoshnikov/regexp-tree/README.md

 #### Quantifiers

 Quantifiers specify _repetition_ of a regular expression (or of its part).
 Below are the quantifiers which _wrap_ a parsed expression into a `Repetition` node.
+The quantifier itself can be of different _kinds_, and has `Quantifier` node type.

 ##### ? zero-or-one